vmbro/VCF-Operations-vCommunity/README.md

 This management pack lowers the knowledge barrier required to add your own content to VCF Operations.
 While the MP Builder is better for quick and simple addition, a native management pack empowers you to build more powerful features.

-Also, with some programming and API knowledge, you can do the following:
+With Phyton programming and VCF Operations API knowledge, you can:

 * Add your own metrics and properties for the VCF Objects.
 They can have complex logic as it's all done in programming.
 Define them into the existing objects.
 * Create your own object.
-You can define a new object type and
+You can define a new object type.
 * Add your own alerts, dashboards, reports.
 To override existing ones, simply use the same ID
 * Add your own super metric.
+Take note you need to enable them manually in the Policy UI.

 ![Adapter](assets/screenshots/VCF_Operations_vCommunity-Adapter.png)